Download the all-new Republic app:

 Advertisement

-Outdoor events used to be few and far between for Trump, who prefers deafening echo and air conditioning of indoor arenas.
-But in wake of a June rally in Tulsa, Oklahoma, when president addressed a half-empty arena and a promised five-figure overflow crowd never materialized, his campaign decided to move to lower-stakes airport hangars and tarmacs.
+Outdoor events used to be few and far between for Trump, who prefers the deafening echo and air conditioning of indoor arenas.
+But in the wake of a June rally in Tulsa, Oklahoma, when the president addressed a half-empty arena and a promised five-figure overflow crowd never materialized, his campaign decided to move to lower-stakes airport hangars and tarmacs.

 Advertisement

 “If he had 200 people, I think it would be a lot,” Trump said Tuesday of his opponent.
-“Have you ever seen gyms with circles?
+“Have you ever seen the gyms with the circles?
 That’s his crowd.
 If he had 200 people.”

-For someone who has never been a natural in an arena, smaller events allow Biden to have more personal interactions with representatives from key voting blocs, like labor and community leaders.
+For someone who has never been a natural in an arena, the smaller events allow Biden to have more personal interactions with representatives from key voting blocs, like labor and community leaders.

 10:24 IST, September 9th 2020